 We are a leading provider of diversified career-oriented post-secondary education as measured by total enrollment.
 We offer recent high school graduates and working adults degree and diploma programs in five areas of study: health sciences, automotive technology, skilled trades, business and information technology and hospitality services.
 Each area of study is specifically designed to appeal to and meet the educational objectives of our student population, while also satisfying the criteria established by industry and employers.
 The resulting diversification limits dependence on any one industry for enrollment growth or placement opportunities and broadens potential branches for introducing new programs.
-As of December 31, 2010, we enrolled 29,221 students at our 45 campuses across 17 states.
-Of those schools, 19 are located in the states of New Jersey, Connecticut and Pennsylvania.
-Our campuses primarily attract students from their local communities and surrounding areas, although our five destination schools attract students from across the United States, and in some cases, from abroad.
+As of December 31, 2011, we enrolled 19,204 students at our 46 campuses across 17 states.
+Of those schools, 20 are located in the states of New Jersey, Connecticut and Pennsylvania.

-From 1999 through 2009, we increased our geographic footprint by adding 26 additional schools through our acquisitions of: Denver Automotive & Diesel College in 2000 (one school), Career Education Institute in 2001 (two schools), Nashville Auto-Diesel College in 2003 (one school), Southwestern College in 2004 (five schools), New England Technical Institute in 2005 (four schools), Euphoria Institute of Beauty Arts and Sciences in 2005 (two schools), New England Institute of Technology at Palm Beach, Inc. in 2006 (two schools), BRI in 2008 (one school) and BAR in 2009 (seven schools).
+Since 1999, we increased our geographic footprint and our diversity by adding 26 additional schools through acquisitions and opening six schools through initial start-ups.
 Our campuses, a majority of which serve major metropolitan markets, are located throughout the United States.
 Five of our campuses are destination schools, which attract students from across the United States and, in some cases, from abroad.
 Our other campuses primarily attract students from their local communities and surrounding areas.
 All of our schools are either nationally or regionally accredited and are eligible to participate in federal financial aid programs.

 Our revenues consist primarily of student tuition and fees derived from the programs we offer.
-Our revenues are reduced by our scholarships granted to our students.
+Our revenues are reduced by scholarships granted to our students.
 We recognize revenues from tuition and one-time fees, such as application fees, ratably over the length of a program, including internships or externships that take place prior to graduation.
 We also earn revenues from our bookstores, dormitories, cafeterias and contract training services.
 These non-tuition revenues are recognized upon delivery of goods or as services are performed and represent less than 10% of our revenues.